thuber19/runalyzer/README.md

 - **Low battery shutdown**: At 10% battery, the firmware gracefully stops recording, flushes all buffered data, writes the session header, and enters deep sleep.
 Data is preserved and will sync on next power-up.
 - **Memory full auto-stop**: At 95% flash capacity, recording stops automatically to avoid running out of space mid-write.
 - **Power-loss recovery**: If power is lost during recording, the `isRecording` flag in the flash header persists.
 On reboot, the firmware resumes accepting that the session ended at the last flush point.
 The data up to that point is available for download.

-## App state management

-The app tracks two independent pieces of state:

-- `connected` — whether BLE is physically connected right now (set by CoreBluetooth callbacks, always accurate)
-- `appState` — what the user is doing: `.disconnected`, `.idle`, `.recording`, `.stopping`, `.downloading`, or `.error`

-These are intentionally independent.
-The device can be recording while the phone is disconnected (`connected = false`, `appState = .recording`).
-When the phone reconnects, the app reads the device status and reconciles:

-- Device reports `recording` → app shows Stop button
-- Device reports `hasData` → app starts auto-download
-- Device reports `idle` → app shows Start button

-The app also monitors the device status continuously.
-If the device stops recording unexpectedly (battery died, memory full), the app detects the state change and starts downloading the saved data automatically.